mailsac/mailsac-examples/services/webhook.rst

 choice, also called a webhook.

-To enable webhooks for an email address, select Edit next to the address in the dashboard, then enter a URL under the Forward to Webhook section, and click Save.
+To enable webhooks for an email address, select Edit next to the address in the dashboard, then enter a URL under the 'Forward to Webhook' section, and click Save.

 .. code-block:: json